jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Our true enemy is Entropy, the catchall term for the continuous change of our environment through ice storms, hurricanes, solar radiation, and everything else making Life on Earth a constant work in progress.
 For billions of years, every organism has rushed to stay ahead of the nasty, brutish, and short-life Entropy can cause.
 Did humanity think we must not be vigilant?

 Of course we must!
 Like any animal, Entropy is always on our tail.
-We feel the agony of pain as a blessed warning to avoid chutes and cherish ladders while living on the gameboard of evolution; only by reducing pain can we stay ahead of Entropy's wrath.
+We feel the agony of pain as a blessed warning to avoid chutes and cherish ladders while living on the gameboard of life; only by reducing pain can we stay ahead of Entropy's wrath.

 Yet, we are not solely biological creatures.
 Did the caveman start a fire with lasers from his eyes?
 Did explorers map the world by flying across oceans?
 No, we are not superheroes.
 Our race, sex, and genetics do not keep us warm or grow our food.

-We are not a biological species, but rather vessels for technological evolution.
-Our diverse sizes, personalities, and abilities exist so we can operate entire technological ecosystems.
+So what does it mean to be human in the age of quickly advancing technology?
+We are increasingly not just biological beings, but vessels for technological evolution - complex systems that can adapt, learn, and grow in ways that biology alone can't.
+And it's fostering our diversity of sizes, personalities, and abilities is allows us to operate entire technological ecosystems.

 We outrace Entropy by learning the language of our fate: the free and widespread creation, adoption, and replacement of technologies on the technological tree of life.
 Technological evolution has the exact requirements as the evolution powering everything from slime molds to blue whales.
 We need unfettered innovation to create a variety of new technological adaptions.
 Whichever adaptions most efficiently harness resources captures a niche and is rewarded with a job in life's holy war against Entropy.